sharminnie0786/MultiDimensional/README.md

 2 3        2 3    4 5         4 5
 4 5 6    4 5 6    6             6

-Hey if you open this readme file for editing only then you would be abe to see the structure of diagnols I am talking about !
+Hey if you open this readme file for editing only then you would be abe to see the structure of diagonals I am talking about !
 Else it would be all gibberish !

 I hope you get the gist of what I am saying !